wgomez9/Bedrock-Image-Generator-and-Editor-with-Prompt-Checker-and-Chatbot/README.md

 7. For a simplified experience, try Titan Image Chat Editor to use mask prompts
 8. Manage your automatically saved sessions for each of your projects

-You can iterate through these steps as many times as you like, refining your image until you achieve the desired result.
+> Note: You can iterate through these steps as many times as you like, refining your image until you achieve the desired result.

 ## Model Overview
 🚀 Stability.ai SDXL 1.0 Image Generator